VHall1/pd-safe/README.md

 `````
 *The final result is returned as soon as the minigame is finished*

-*This code was originaly developed in C#.
-You can access the original repositorie by clicking on the [following link](https://github.com/TimothyDexter/FiveM-SafeCrackingMiniGame)*
+*This code was originally developed in C#.
+You can access the original repository by clicking on the [following link](https://github.com/TimothyDexter/FiveM-SafeCrackingMiniGame)*

 [Sample Video](https://www.youtube.com/watch?v=bmsPNMACUsY)